Project name: Equality Data Improvement Programme (EDIP)

 RAG this period: Amber

 Summary of overall progress

-	The most significant achievement in this period was:
+The most significant achievements in this period were:

 Project achievements for this period